SwatiNMurthy/academic-erp/README.md

 ## Steps to run the project
 * Run the project in intelliJ
-* Enter any faculty login details as das, a1234 (or any other usernme/password combo of Faculty table) and click on Login, which displays the course id, name handled by that faculty
+* Enter any faculty login details as das, a1234 (or any other username/password combo of Faculty table) and click on Login, which displays the course id, name handled by that faculty
 * Click on any course, which displays the students id, name, grade who enrolled for that course.
 * update the grades of the students and click on Save.
+-->

+#Academic ERP
+IIIT Bangalore.
+System software.
+#
+Completed parts: 3.3 (Faculty Grade Students)

+Extra features added:

+Added a registration form for faculty and students.
+Working on moving this responsibility to an admin user.